-Fiscal challenges in Latin American and the Caribbean (LAC) have been exacerbated by the COVID-19 pandemic, calling for a careful assessment of how to mobilize revenue in an inclusive and growth-friendly manner.
-This chapter provides an overview of taxation in LAC before the pandemic and compares it to OECD countries.
-LAC countries collect significantly lower tax revenue than OECD countries and have tax structures that rely more on corporate-income taxes (CIT), which might be hampering investment and growth.
-Conversely, personal-income taxes (PIT) play a minor role in LAC, a fact that does not appear to be fully aligned with the region's level of development, LAC countries could strengthen their PIT to mobilize revenue and improve tax progressivity by addressing critical design flaws (e.g., minimum/maximum rates and thresholds, and excessive deductions).
-Possible adverse growth effects could be mitigated by providing incentives to formalization and labor force participation, particularly of low-wage female workers (e.g., through earned-income tax credits), and by strengthening the taxation of non-labor income of high-income earners.
-CIT reforms would need to focus on setting statutory rates aligned with those of other regions-when assessed to be relatively high-to attract investment and alleviate profit shifting, and on broadening the corporate tax base-streamlining tax deductions and incentives while ensuring that they are uniform and rules-based for all investors.
-Implications of ongoing global corporate tax reforms would need to be evaluated on a country-by-country basis.
-Value-added taxes (VAT) could be improved by tackling exemptions and reduced rates, combined with well-targeted transfers that encourage the use of electronic payments to compensate vulnerable households.
-Immovable property, inheritance and environmental taxes could be also strengthened to mobilize revenue in an inclusive and growth-friendly manner.
+ABSTRACT: This study provides an overview of tax structures in LAC before the COVID-19 pandemic, compares it to OECD countries, and provides recommendations for growth-friendly and inclusive tax policy reforms.
+LAC countries collect significantly lower tax revenue relative to OECD countries and have tax structures that rely excessively on corporate-income taxes (CIT) while personal-income taxes (PIT) remain largely underutilized.
+LAC countries could strengthen their PIT to mobilize revenue and improve progressivity by addressing critical design flaws.
+Possible adverse growth effects could be mitigated by providing incentives to labor force participation and formalization (e.g., through earned-income tax credits).
+The ongoing global corporate income tax reforms present a great opportunity to reassess thoroughly the CIT in LAC.
+Specifically, reforms would need to focus on aligning CIT statutory rates with those of other regions-when assessed to be relatively high-to attract investment and alleviate profit shifting, and on broadening the corporate tax base.
+Value-added taxes (VAT) could be improved by tackling exemptions and reduced rates.
+Furthermore, while estimates of additional revenue from levying the VAT on the digital economy appear modest, taxing this sector as others in the economy is critical to avoid further tax base erosion.